wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    The two are referenced in <a href="#RunReports">run reports</a>

    <tt>browser.get</tt> specifies the URL handled by the browser.

+   <tt>.then</tt> forces conditional execution of the console.log() so that it's not random due to JavaScript exeuction being asynchronous.

    <tt>expect</tt> statements specify <a name="#Verifications">verifications</a>.